Last Updated on March 1, 2023 by Lori Geurin

 Here are some more of the benefits of doing squats.

-Whenever I microwave something I do squats while I’m waiting for it the food to heat up.
-You could also do them during commercial breaks when you’re watching your favorite show.
+Whenever I microwave something, I do squats while waiting for the food to heat up.
+You could also do them during commercial breaks while watching your favorite show.
 Or whenever you like!

 Take your time when you do squats.
-Taking small steps and increasing your reps gradually leads to a higher likelihood of lasting change.
+Taking small steps and increasing your reps gradually increases the likelihood of lasting change.

 Your body and mind can benefit from being physically active.
 It keeps your weight in control, reduces stress, boosts your mood, and gives you a sense of accomplishment.

 Night owls, please listen up!
 A good night’s sleep is essential.